Learn how to grow Carrots in your garden with this handy guide, including sun requirements, spacing, planting tips, and more!

 When can I harvest Carrots?

-Can be harvested over a long period, you will generally notice the base of the carrot at the surface of the soil when it is close to, or ready for harvest.
+Carrots can be harvested over a long period, you will generally notice the base of the Carrot at the surface of the soil when it is close to, or ready for harvest.
 You can also move the soil around the surface to check the diameter of the carrot before harvesting.

 Pests